arunt1130/RISC-V-Pipelined-NPU/README.md

 ### 1. CPU Pipeline Test (`cpu_test.s`)

-We created `assembler/cpu_test.s` which acts as our "torture test" for the pipeline.
+I created `assembler/cpu_test.s` which acts as our "torture test" for the pipeline.
 It is intentionally designed to trigger pipeline stalls, data forwarding, and branch flushing.

 #### What it tests:
 * **I-Type & R-Type**: Basic arithmetic (`add`, `sub`, `addi`) and bitwise logic (`and`, `or`).